-Creating a collage for artistic purposes, saving storage space or sharing relevant information – whatever the case may be, you’ve surely encountered a situation where you had to combine multiple photos into one.
-Apple’s Mac lineup comes with a variety of useful tools, but their features leave a lot to be desired.
-As a result, various stitching tools have been developed in order to ease the process.
-Now, let’s go over some of the main methods for merging images and see which one comes out on top.
+Creating a collage for artistic purposes, saving storage space, or sharing relevant information - whatever the case may be, you've surely encountered a situation where you had to combine multiple photos.
+Apple's Mac lineup comes with various useful tools, but their features leave much to be desired.
+As a result, various stitching tools have been developed to ease the process.
+Now, let's review some of the main methods for merging images and see which one comes out on top.

 MacOS's Preview Tool

 At its core, Preview combines several different programs - an image viewer, a PDF viewer, and a photo editor.
 Although it has many features, it doesn't excel at anything.
 One of Preview's largest advantages is the support for a lot of different image formats, including the basic.
 JPG and .
 PNG as well as some extraneous ones such as.TIFF or.
 PSD.
 While it can't be compared to some of the robust editors, such as Photoshop, Preview has its fair share of options for color, contrast, brightness, and other elements.
 A dedicated image merging tool is not among them, but there is a workaround to help you get a similar result.

 - Before starting, create a backup in case something goes wrong.

 - Select the whole picture and copy it.

 - Go to Edit the Size and adjust the width to match the sum of both images' width.

 - Paste the copy of the first image.